usman-alee/url-shortener/README.md

 - **Retries for Failed Redirects**:
 Our service handles retries for failed redirects, attempting up to a maximum of 3 times using the `redirectWithRetry` function.

-## License
-This project is licensed under the ISC License.
-See the LICENSE file for details.